belgattitude/pjbserver-tools/README.md

 2. Option 2: Add library to your project (API)

-   If you want more control over the process and don't want to install the command line setup, you can add the project to your dependecies with [composer](http://getcomposer.org/).
+   If you want more control over the process and don't want to install the command line setup, you can add the project to your dependencies with [composer](http://getcomposer.org/).

     ```console
-    $ composer require "belgattitude/pjbserver-tools:^2.0.3"
+    $ composer require "belgattitude/pjbserver-tools:^2.0.4"
     ```